slyall/www-darkmere/content/linux.conf.au_guide.md

 +++

 Please note this document is not an official publication of Linux Australia or the Linux.conf.au Organisers.
-You should read the official website first before reading this.
+You should read the [official website](https://linux.conf.au) first before reading this.
 This document is designed to cover everyone from corporate suits and 17 year old smelly geek types, so while some of the advice seems obvious to you, it might not to others.

+Note: The conference changes a little every year as a new team tries out some new ideas and drops from those from previous years they don't like.
+So don't be surprised to see something below replaced.

 Please email me with any suggested updates or submit a pull request to the [git repo for this site](https://github.com/slyall/www-darkmere)